-On January 15, Alameda County Transportation Commission (Alameda CTC), in partnership with the California Department of Transportation (Caltrans), will hold an Open Forum Hearing to discuss and gather input on the environmental document for the I-80/Gilman Street Interchange Improvement project.
+On January 15, Alameda County Transportation Commission (Alameda CTC), in partnership with the California Department of Transportation (Caltrans), held an Open Forum Hearing to discuss and gather input on the environmental document for the I-80/Gilman Street Interchange Improvement project.

 The I-80/Gilman Street interchange is a four-lane arterial roadway (Gilman Street) with two lanes in the east-west direction that are intersected with four I-80 on- and off-ramps.
 Currently, traffic controls in the project area consist of stop signs and pavement markings, which have, along with increased vehicle traffic, created unsafe operations.
 In particular, the westbound off-ramp from I-80 incurs twice the statewide average in collisions.1